 Specify a target randomized trial specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Petrie et al. 2020, What Is the Impact of Periacetabular Osteotomy Surgery on Patient Function and Activity Levels?
-Experimental intervention Comparator assignment to intervention starting and adhering to intervention Specify the outcome Specify which outcome is bei benefit or harm of interventio ng assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
-Specify whether this is a proposed in.
-Specify the numerical result being assessed In case of multiple alternativ paragraph) that uniquely defin e analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure or nes the result being assessed.
+Experimental intervention Comparator Is your aim for this study? \Box to assess the effect of a ssignment to intervention \Box to assess the effect of s tarting and adhering to intervention Specify the outcome Specify which outcome is bein benefit or harm of intervention g assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
+Specify whether this is a proposed.
+Considerate and an animal manufacture Specify the numerical result I In case of multiple alternative paragraph) that uniquely define analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure oes the result being assessed.